Children's Hospital is part of the UPMC family.

 Although the cause of primary sclerosing cholangitis is unknown, researchers are investigating a possible relationship between primary sclerosing cholangitis and IBD.
 Other theories under investigation include the possible role of bacteria, viruses, and immune system problems.

-Many people with primary sclerosing cholangitis have no symptoms when they are first diagnosed; others have already developed chronic liver disease.
+Many people with primary sclerosing cholangitis symptoms are non-existent when a patient is first diagnosed; others have already developed chronic liver disease.
 Especially in childhood primary sclerosing cholangitis, it is highly variable.
 The most common nonspecific symptom is fatigue.
 Other less common symptoms include severe itching, weight loss, jaundice, abdominal pain, and unexplained fever.
 Primary sclerosing cholangitis often progresses slowly, so a person can have the disease for years before symptoms develop.

-Primary sclerosing cholangitis is diagnosed through cholangiography.
+Primary sclerosing cholangitis diagnosis happens through cholangiography.
 This involves injecting dye into the bile ducts and taking an X-ray.
 In people with primary sclerosing cholangitis, the cholangiogram usually shows multiple sites in the biliary tree where the bile ducts narrow.
 In addition, a blood test called a serum alkaline phosphatase level may be done.
 This test reflects obstruction of bile flow.

 In people without symptoms, primary sclerosing cholangitis is usually first suspected when a physician notices enlargement of the liver during a physical exam.
 Liver function tests then reveal more abnormalities.